Cervical Disc Damage

 The orthopedic spine surgeon at Advanced Spine & Orthopedics, Dr. Kevin James, has the experience and advanced training to diagnose and treat all types of neck pain.
 He studies the most up-to-date medical techniques and technology as they are proven safe and effective.

 For example, one of the latest innovations approved for treating cervical disc problems is the Mobi-C™ device used in cervical disc replacement surgery.
 For those individual patients whose condition indicates the need, this technology offers many benefits.

 The Mobi-C device is the first and only cervical disc approved to treat more than one level of the spine, giving patients the ability to flex, bend, extend and move in a natural way, as shown in the video below.
-Compared to the alternative of fusing the discs in place, use of this device spares the bone, allows simplified less invasive surgery, improves outcomes and shortens recovery time (according to clinical trial results).
+Compared to the alternative of fusing the discs in place, the use of this device spares the bone, allows simplified less invasive surgery, improves outcomes, and shortens recovery time (according to clinical trial results).